gwleuverink/bundle/README.md

 **Prevent Bundle from loading the same import multiple times**

 Bundle uses laravel's `@once` direcive internally, so you don't have to worry about loading the same import more than once.

+### Contributing

+Clone this repo locally & run `composer install`

+Run `composer serve` to start a local environment to tinker in.

+You can run the test suites with the following composer scripts:

+- `composer test` to run all tests except browser test
+- `composer test-browser` to run all browser test